pepkit/pepspec/docs/looper/tutorial/initialize.md

 - **Use rerun to resubmit jobs**.
 To run only jobs that previously failed, try `looper rerun`.
 - **Tweak the command on-the-fly**.
 The `--command-extra` arguments allow you to pass extra arguments to every command straight through from looper.
 See [advanced run options](../advanced-guide/advanced-run-options.md).

+In the upcoming tutorials, we'll cover these and other features in more detail.

 !!! tip "Summary"
     - To use looper, you'll need to have data, metadata, a pipeline (with pipeline interface), and a looper configuration file.